 Details of the intervention

-In each treatment community, GOPA conducted CBRLM trainings for farmers over the course of 2012 through 2014.
+In each intervention community, GOPA conducted CBRLM trainings for farmers over the course of 2012 through 2014.
 Training topics included planned grazing, combined herding, and best practices for raising cattle for commercial production.
 GOPA also helped formalize existing farmers associations to adjudicate disputes over natural resources and manage financial contributions for common goods by strengthening bookkeeping practices, creating shared bank accounts, and developing a clear structure for dispute settlement.
 GOPA matched farmers’ financial contributions for common goods for the first year of the program, and constructed new borehole wells in 39 communities where water access was limited.

-Two years after the conclusion of the program, researchers collected data on farmer incomes, social cohesion, cattle health and herd structure to measure the program’s impacts on farmer incomes and productivity.
+Two years after the conclusion of the program, researchers collected data on farmer incomes, social cohesion, cattle health, and herd structure to measure the program’s impacts on farmer incomes and productivity.
 They also collected grass samples and high-resolution satellite imagery to measure land quality and preservation.